 As always, the theme is a suggestion for those considering presentation, not a requirement.
 We welcome proposals for individual papers and organized panels on any topic related to folklore.

 Please note that this year’s Archer Taylor Lecturer will be Dan Ben-Amos (see above), whose definition of folklore as “artistic communication in small groups” has inspired many a study, pro and con.

-Registration: Conference registration will begin Thursday evening, April 16.
-Papers will be presented on Friday, April 17 and Saturday, April 18.
 Nonmembers who join the Society at the time of registration are eligible for membership benefits, including reduced registration fees and a subscription to Western Folklore.
-The registration fee for regular members is $45; for non-members $70.
-The registration fees for student/retired members is $25; for non-members $45.
-Please make checks out to the Western States Folklore Society and address them to:
+The registration fee for regular members is $20; for non-members $35.
+The registration fees for student/retired members is $10; for non-members $20.
+If registering by mail, please make checks out to the Western States Folklore Society and address them to:

 Western States Folklore Society

 Paper presentations: Participants wishing to present a paper must submit by email a short (100-150 word) abstract by February 1, 2021.
 The following Abstract guidelines are also available on the Meetings page on the WSFS website.